tanimislam/howdy/docs/source/plex-config/plex_settings_config.rst

 The dialog widget that launches shows the Plex and other server settings that are set in order for Plexstuff to fully function.
 The inset in **blue** refers to the Jackett server settings.

 .. _login_step02_settings:

 .. figure:: plex-config-settings-figures/login_step02_settings.png
   :width: 100%
   :align: center

 I confess that the current organization of this data is duplicated and not fully logical.
 For example, why define the username and password in two places instead of one?
-Here are three reasons:
+Here are two reasons:

 * Lack of time and effort in making the organization of this setup fully logical.